ibm-cloud-docs/instructlab/getting-started.md

     e.
 To download the packaged TAR file that was automatically generated, in the release that was created, click **Source code (tar.gz)**.

-1. Upload the taxonomy to the project.
+1. Upload the taxonomy to your project.

     a.
 Click **Taxonomies**.